What Is A Drop Shot In Tennis?

 A drop shot is a specific tennis shot where the player slices at the ball, hitting it barely past the net so their opponent cannot reach the ball before a second bounce.
 It is a shot more commonly found in singles tennis, though it does exist in doubles as well.
 Read on to learn more about how and when to hit a drop shot.

 How to Hit a Drop Shot

 A drop shot is best employed when the opponent is on the baseline.
-Traditionally one wants to hit a drop shot close to the net or on a volley.
+Traditionally, one wants to hit a drop shot close to the net or on a volley.
 It is possible to hit a long drop shot, though it is more difficult.
 The best players will usually “set up” their drop shot by hitting some deep, hard, shots to force their opponent back and expecting another hard shot.
-Roger Federer, one of the best male tennis players in the world, employs the drop shot incredibly effectively.
+Roger Federer, one of the best male tennis players of all time, employed the drop shot incredibly effectively.

 Why do players use drop shots in tennis?

 Tennis players use drop shots to confuse their opponents and make it difficult for them to make a return.
 Drop shots can be disguised as other, harder shots, which can trick your opponent into staying on the baseline.
 Doing so will open up the whole frontcourt, where a well-placed drop shot will easily win the point.